weavejester/ataraxy/README.md

 Note that the generated request map may not be complete.
 Ataraxy fills in as much as it is able.

+If Ataraxy cannot find a matching route or result, then `nil` will be returned. **This behavior may be changed in future** in order to support more informative failure messages.

 For performance, we can also pre-compile the routing data:

 ```clojure